 In 2018, we made a donation to the Tawa Youth and Families Trust from surplus funds from the event.
 With the support of the Porirua Club and Xtreme X, we were able to also make donations to Menzshed Tawa and the Tawa Community Patrol.

-2019 Local Causes - who should we support?
+2019 Local Causes - we are supporting Outpawed!

 Our Mission is to protect cats and kittens that have been abused, abandoned or forgotten.